johnno1962/objectivecpp/README.md

 and string concatenation along with regular expression operators and a few utility classes used as a shorthand for common operations.

-The header files contain a number of wrapper classes defining inline functions for certain operators effectively becoming a pre-processor for code.
+The header file Foundation++.h contain a number of wrapper classes defining inline functions for certain operators effectively becoming a pre-processor for code.
 These header files are typically included in your project's "<Project>-Prefix.pch" precompiled header file so they are available to all sources in the project.
 No linking to an external library is required.

-An overview is available at [this link](http://objectivecpp/intro.html).
+An overview is available at [this link](http://objectivecpp.johnholdsworth.com/intro.html).